 The Corporation's current and anticipated future operations, including further exploration, development activities and commencement of production on the Corporation's properties, require permits from various federal, state and local governmental authorities.
 Although the Corporation currently holds all material approvals which it requires in order to carry out its current operations with respect to the Pickett Mountain Project, the Corporation cannot be certain that it will receive the necessary permits on acceptable terms to conduct further exploration and to develop such property.
-There can be no assurance that the Corporation will be able to obtain all necessary licenses and permits that may be required to carry out exploration, development and mining operations at its projects, on reasonable terms.
+There can be no assurance that the Corporation, development and mining operations at its projects, on reasonable terms.
 Delays or a failure to obtain such licenses and permits, or a failure to comply with the terms of any such licenses and permits that the Corporation does obtain, could increase the Corporation's costs and delay its activities, and could have a material adverse effect on the Corporation.